bmaupin/micro-beyond-earth/docs/notes/upgrades.md

 Based on this, this could be implemented a number of ways:

 - Auto-upgrade all units up to last tier
+  - At the moment I'm thinking if this might be good enough: simpler to implement, consistent across the board, no need for gymnastics.
+Plus it's only 6 affinity specific units I was considering auto upgrading.
   - This would get us most of the way there, except for the affinity-specific units.
 Might be a good place to start
 - Auto-upgrade all units up to last tier
 - Auto-upgrade based on affinity level